RMCampos/syncable/DEPLOYMENT.md

 psql -U your_user -d your_database -f init-db.sql
 ```

+## Automated Builds

+A GitHub Actions workflow automatically builds and pushes the Docker image to Docker Hub when changes are pushed to the `main` branch.

+**Setup Instructions:** See `.github/DOCKER_HUB_SETUP.md` for details on configuring the automated builds.

+**Available Tags:**
+- `rmcampos/syncable:latest` - Latest build from main branch
+- `rmcampos/syncable:main-<sha>` - Specific commit builds
+- Multi-architecture support: AMD64 and ARM64

 ## Notes

 - The Docker image uses Node.js 20 Alpine for minimal size